IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

 3).
 LSF Compute Server support docker engine 1.12 or above version.

 ## Assumptions
-a) You are familiar with using and administrating LSF and LSF Application Center
+a).
+You are familiar with using and administrating LSF and LSF Application Center

-b) All computes nodes have access to a shared file system to act as the MLDL_TOP directory for scripts, images and model files.
+b).
+All computes nodes have access to a shared file system to act as the MLDL_TOP directory for scripts, images and model files.
 Change MLDL_TOP to the appropriate shared directory in your environment.

-c) Docker is installed and working on LSF compute nodes
+c).
+Docker is installed and working on LSF compute nodes

-d) You want learn about Tensorflow Tutorials and use Tensorflow with LSF
+d).
+You want learn about Tensorflow Tutorials and use Tensorflow with LSF

-e) The docker tensorflow container specified in this readme uses CPU and not GPU
+e).
+The docker tensorflow container specified in this readme uses CPU and not GPU

-f) Some effort may be needed to get the Tensorflow python scripts to run on GPUs
+f).
+Some effort may be needed to get the Tensorflow python scripts to run on GPUs

-g) Scripts were tested on Tensorflow 1.10.0.
+g).
+Scripts were tested on Tensorflow 1.10.0.
 Results may vary on newer or older version of Tensorflow

 ## Shared Directory Structure